wofsauge/IsaacDocs/beta/docs/Isaac.md

 [ ](#){: .abp .tooltip .badge }
 #### [GridEntity](../GridEntity) GridSpawn ( [GridEntity](../GridEntity) gridEntityType, int Variant, [Vector](../Vector) position, boolean forced ) {: .copyable aria-label='Functions' }

-Spawn a <a class="el" href="class_grid_entity.html">GridEntity</a> at the given position (world coordinates).
+Spawn a [GridEntity](../GridEntity) at the given position (world coordinates).

 ???+ bug "Bugs"
     forced has no effect and will NOT override the grid entity at the given location.
 Remove a grid entity at the given location if nessesary before spawning something again.
-WRONG PARSING
-{: .wrongParsing }
 ___
 ### HasModData () {: aria-label='Functions' }
 [ ](#){: .abp .tooltip .badge }